-Master's degree in counseling or related field; two years' counseling experience or a supervised practicum and internship All applicants must complete a departmental screening interview prior to admission Graduation Requirements:

-Students will be required to complete a minimum of 24 graduate credits in marriage and family therapy Students must complete the EdS program with a minimum of a 3.0-academic average, having received a grade of B or better in all required coursework.
+Master's degree in counseling or related field; two years' counseling experience or a supervised practicum and internship All applicants must complete a departmental screening interview prior to admission Graduation Requirements: Students will be required to complete a minimum of 24 graduate credits in marriage and family therapy Students must complete the EdS program with a minimum of a 3.0-academic average, having received a grade of B or better in all required coursework.
 Students who receive a grade of B-, C+, C or C- in a required course will be permitted to retake the course(s) in question only once to improve their grade and remain in the program.
 Failure to obtain a B or better in the second attempt will result in automatic termination.
 A student receiving an "F" grade in any course will automatically be denied continuance in the Department of Counselor Education program.
-Required Courses:

-COUN 600/Introduction to Marriage, Couples and Family Counseling and Therapy COUN 601/Theory and Development of Family Systems COUN 602/Assessment and Intervention in Marriage, Couples and Family Counseling and Therapy COUN 603/Laboratory in Marriage, Couples and Family Counseling and Therapy COUN 604/Couples in Relationship COUN 605/Ethical, Legal, and Professional Issues in Marriage and Family Therapy COUN 606/Practicum in Marriage, Couples and Family Counseling and Therapy COUN 607/Internship in Marriage, Couples and Family Counseling and Therapy The TCNJ Clinic is an entity within the School of Education.
+Required Courses: COUN 600/Introduction to Marriage, Couple, and Family Counseling and Therapy COUN 601/Theory and Development of Family Systems COUN 602/Assessment and Intervention in Marriage, Couple, and Family Counseling and Therapy COUN 603/Laboratory in Marriage, Couple, and Family Counseling and Therapy COUN 604/Couples in Relationship COUN 605/Ethical, Legal, and Professional Issues in Counseling and Marriage and Family Therapy o (Donation in Manier County and Family The COUN 606/Practicum in Marriage, Couple, and Family Therapy\ COUN 607/Internship in Marriage, Couple, and Family Therapy\ \The TCNJ Clinic is an entity within the School of Education.
 Because live supervision and observation are an integral part of the systemic training, students in the EdS Program in Marriage and Family Therapy will be expected to provide therapy to several relational cases during their practicum and intern year.
 In the Family Lab, they will be expected to observe families either from behind a one-way mirror or on closed-circuit TV.
-Supervision will be provided by both faculty and adjunct faculty with experience in family therapy.
+Supervision will be provided by faculty and/or adjunct faculty with experience in family therapy.
 Confidentiality will be strictly maintained, and violation of the stated policy will be considered grounds for dismissal.
 This is a training opportunity that provides immediate supervision and discussion.
 It affords the best treatment possible to families who have the benefit of team-supervised student therapists working with them.
-Substance Awareness Coordinator Program (COUN_CER02) Mark Woodford, Coordinator, Graduate Program in Substance Awareness 21 credits This 21-credit graduate program prepares individuals to become substance awareness coordinators in the public schools.
+Student Assistance Coordinator Program (COUN\CER02) Mark Woodford, Coordinator, Graduate Program in Student Assistance Coordination 21 credits This 21-credit graduate program prepares individuals to become student assistance coordinators in the public schools.
 Certification will be granted by the New Jersey Department of Education.
 The courses can be taken as part of, and in addition to, the required courses needed for the 48-credit master's degree program in counseling.
-All applicants for the Substance Awareness Coordinator Program must meet the admission requirements of the Department of Counselor Education.
+All applicants for the Student Assistance Coordinator Program must meet the admission requirements of the Department of Counselor Education.
 Prerequisite Course Work: